-O God of justice and compassion, who dost put down the proud and the mighty from their place, and dost lift up the poor and afflicted: We give thee thanks for thy faithful witness Jonathan Myrick Daniels, who, in the midst of injustice and violence, risked and gave his life for another; and we pray that we, following his example, may make no peace with oppression; through Jesus Christ the just one: who with thee and the Holy Spirit liveth and reigneth, one God, for ever and ever.
+O God of justice and compassion, who didst put down the proud and the mighty from their place, and dost lift up the poor and afflicted: We give thee thanks for thy faithful witness Jonathan Myrick Daniels, who, in the midst of injustice and violence, risked and gave his life for another; and we pray that we, following his example, may make no peace with oppression; through Jesus Christ our Savior: who with thee and the Holy Spirit liveth and reigneth, one God, for ever and ever.
+Amen.

 PRAYER (contemporary language):

 This commemoration appears in Lesser Feasts & Fasts 2022 with slightly revised collects.

 Webmaster: Charles Wohlers